Trouble Shooting For Electric Breast Pumps

 Service Centre Return Delivery/Drop Off Address

-13a Airborne Road Rosedale, Auckland, 0632 (mail and return center, not an on sight service center)
+49 Main Road South, Levin 5510 (mail and return centre, not an on site service centre)

 Include proof of purchase, phone number, a note explaining the issue and return address

 *Purchase a switch kit with every electric breast pump for backup in case of situation that puts you without a pump

 *Purchase an extra set of valves and back flow units with an electric pump to have set aside in case of damaged or worn out parts.
 If you discover you pump has decreased in suction, you can bring these new parts out straight away to use.